matrix-org/synapse/docs/upgrading/README.md

 See the [sample configuration file](docs/sample_config.yaml) for more details on these settings.

-New email templates \-\-\-\-\-\-\-\-\-\-\-\-\-\--Some new templates have been added to the default template directory for the purpose of the homeserver sending its own password reset emails.
+## New email templates

+Some new templates have been added to the default template directory for the purpose of the homeserver sending its own password reset emails.
 If you have configured a custom `template_dir` in your Synapse config, these files will need to be added.

 `password_reset.html` and `password_reset.txt` are HTML and plain text templates respectively that contain the contents of what will be emailed